Guidelines for SP Magazine Special Issue Guest Editors

 The proposal should have the following organization.
 Each point should be addressed with sufficient detail and clear evidence.

-• Section 1 Introduction: Motivation, timeliness, and importance of the topic (e.g., popular or special sessions in conferences, research projects, funding programs, or industry consortia).
+• Introduction: Motivation, timeliness, and importance of the topic (e.g., popular or special sessions in conferences, research projects, funding programs, or industry consortia).
 We ask for this information to ensure that the topic is of current interest and will generate enough submissions.

-• Section 2 Biographic Information: Qualification, track records, and broad representation of the proposed Guest Editors (GEs).
-Include short bios and related publications of each proposing GE.
+• Biographic Information: Qualification, track records, and broad representation of the Guest Editors (GEs).
+Include short bios of each proposing GE.
 It is suggested that a proposal for a special issue should have at least 3 and at most 5 GEs.
-The GEs should be from different institutions.
+The GEs should be from different institutions and geographically diverse.
 The same guidelines for selecting Associate Editors for the Society Transactions should generally apply when selecting GEs, e.g., seniority and tenure (for proposers from academic institutions).
 At least one of the GEs must be an active member of the IEEE Signal Processing Society.
-We ask for this information to ensure that the GEs are qualified and that the team with a broad representation from different organizations and countries.

 • Call-for-Papers: A draft call-for-papers should be provided in a near-finalized form for printing.
 The following should be included: